SuperCowPowers/zat/docs/examples.rst

 **Example Output:**
-To test this example simply do a "$ping uni10.tk" on a machine being monitored by your Bro IDS.
+To test this example simply do a "$ping uni10.tk" on a machine being monitored by your Bro.

 Note: You can also ping something like 'isaftaho.tk' which is not on any of the blacklist but will still hit.
 The script will obviously cast a much wider net than just the blacklists.